 Simply choose which days you would like to join and let Alex know you are coming so we make sure we have enough tools and refreshments.

 We offer training and guidance so you can do the tasks safely.
 We provide tools and protective equipment.
 We run regular dry stone wall and scything training courses.
 If you incur travel expenses we can reimburse you (up to a certain amount).
 If you don’t have transport, or can’t get to our task days, we will do our best to arrange a lift for you.

 What will you do as a volunteer?

 You’ll be involved in a variety of conservation tasks.
 In the summer months we undertake a lot of grassland management which involves scything, raking and making hay with our manual hay baler.
 You could be pruning bushes and shrubs, cutting back overgrown vegetation or building compost bins.
 In winter you might get the chance to lay hedges, learning this old technique that rejuvenates and restores natural boundaries.
 The team plants and maintains new hedges and looks after ancient trees by clearing competing vegetation.
 We restore and rebuild dry stone walls.
 We help make wildlife homes with habitat piles, hibernacula and bug hotels.
 We also have volunteers that undertake memorial surveys and species surveys, rather than practical work.
-Have a look at the Programme January – March 2020 to find out what we are doing in the next few months.

 A typical day

 We usually go out on Tuesday in south Shropshire and on Thursdays in north Shropshire.
 Also look out for our Saturday task days.
 We start at 10am and finish by 3pm.
 You will need to bring your lunch.
 The locals at the sites often provide us with hot and cold drinks, cakes/biscuits and sometimes lunch.
 You can do as much as you feel comfortable with and stay as long as you like.
 We always have a variety of tasks for volunteers to choose from.

 Does your burial ground need some tender loving care?